 Henry Wright Park

 Henry Wright park is located in the 6400 block of Alamo Avenue in the DeMun Neighborhood in the eastern portion of the City of Clayton.
-Tucked between residences this 1/8 acre oasis contains shade gardens on either side of a flagstone path.
-The sunny, inner circle has benches surrounded by flowering shrubs and brightly colored flowers that are changed seasonally.
+Tucked between residences, this 1/8 acre oasis contains grassy courtyards on either side of exposed aggregate path.
+The sunny, inner circle has benches surrounded by flowering shrubs and perennial flowers.

 Nestled between two brownstone buildings in the 6400 block of Alamo Avenue is Henry Wright Park, a pocket retreat for Hi-Pointe residents.
 Formerly known as Alamo Park, the park was created from an empty lot that once featured a 4-unit building similar to many others on the street.